RustProject2025/Personal_Finance_Tracker/README.md

 This project fulfills the requirements of a robust command-line financial utility by combining a secure, persistent backend with a responsive terminal interface.

 ### 1. Secure HTTPS Backend & Database
-*From requirement: "Database stored in a HTTPS back-end server"*

 * **Implementation:** Built with **Axum** (Rust) exposing a RESTful API.
 Data is persisted in **PostgreSQL** using **SQLx** for async database interaction.
 * **Security:**